 Example modal opened from the megatable, showing supplier-specific risk details and linked case information.

-After securing signoff from subject matter experts that the design met functional and compliance standards, we launched the experience to 30 pilot users and asked for feedback two weeks in.
-We offered a short survey:
+After securing signoff from SMEs that the design met functional and compliance requirements, we launched to 30 pilot users across key teams.

 Excerpt from the pilot feedback tracker showing a sample of accepted, deferred, and future design suggestions.

-Most feedback reinforced that the dashboard offered real value — but I still made three key refinements before full rollout:
+Most feedback reinforced that the dashboard offered real value — but I still made three key refinements based on the user reactions.

 Added export options to portfolio graphs so users could include them in decks without taking screenshots.